priyanka4sp/rag-chatbot/README.md

 Solution: Verify that all environment variables are correctly set and that the Lambda function has the necessary permissions.

 Issue: Pinecone Connection Issues
-Solution: Ensure that the Pinecone API key is correct and that the index is properly configured.
+Solution: Ensure that the Pinecone API key is correct and the index is properly configured.

 ###########################################################################################################################

+Place this `README.md` file in your project's root directory to provide detailed setup and deployment instructions for users of your repository.
+We can always enhance the existing code to make adjustments as per our requirements.
+Thank you!